orelIL123/naamabloom/documentation/upload-requirements.md

-# Upload Requirements for BarbersBar App Template
+# Upload Requirements for Test Salon App Template

 ## Placeholder Replacements
 - `{{PROJECT_NAME}}`: Replace with the new project's name